 Young's modulus Stiffness in tension (also called Tensile Modulus, Elastic Modulus, Modulus of Elasticity).
-Test notes 'oung's modulus (E) is the slope of the initial linear-elastic part of the stress-strain curve in tension Material selection notes Jse to select materials with suffic cient stiffnes s (high value) or sufficient compliance (low value).
-Modulus in tension, flexure, and or approximate work. are similar for most matched so can be interchange or approximate work. ypical values: or approximate work. ypical values: Flexible plastics and elastomers < 1 GPa or approximate work. ypical values: or approximate work. ypical values: Flexible plastics and elastomers Unfilled plastics < 1 GPa 1-4 GPa or approximate work. ypical values: Flexible plastics and elastomers Unfilled plastics Reinforced plastics < 1 GPa 1-4 GPa 5-25 GPa or approximate work. ypical values: Flexible plastics and elastomers Unfilled plastics Reinforced plastics Ferrous metals < 1 GPa 1-4 GPa 5-25 GPa 70-250 GPa
+Test notes Young's modulus (E) is the slope of the initial linear-elastic part of the stress-strain curve in tension.
+Material selection notes Jse to select materials with suffic cient stiffness (high value) or sufficient compliance (low value). or approximate work. compression are similar for most materials so can be interchange or approximate work. ypical values: are similar for most materials so can be interchange or approximate work. are similar for most materials so can be interchange or approximate work. ypical values: Flexible plastics and elastomers < 1 GPa are similar for most materials so can be interchange or approximate work. ypical values: Flexible plastics and elastomers Unfilled plastics < 1 GPa 1-4 GPa are similar for most materials so can be interchange or approximate work. ypical values: Flexible plastics and elastomers Unfilled plastics Reinforced plastics < 1 GPa 1-4 GPa 5-25 GPa are similar for most materials so can be interchange or approximate work. ypical values: Flexible plastics and elastomers Unfilled plastics Reinforced plastics Ferrous metals < 1 GPa 1-4 GPa 5-25 GPa 70-250 GPa are similar for most materials so can be interchange